 The vision of this software is to help people find jobs, interact more with other humans to lessen screen use effects, organize their life, and execute their tasks efficiently by using a planner.
 It also hopes to help people be active, learn essential life lessons, be informed, and be part of the decision-making in their community.
 The software provides those opportunities, and users have to cease them by applying to jobs, signing up for events, requesting to join groups, etc. The application focuses on the local aspects of a community but doesn’t want to limit users to only being able to participate locally.
 Users can search for and participate in activities in a community besides theirs as long as they qualify for those activities.
 News is the only section that includes city, state, and national level posts.

-The system believes active political participation will strengthen people’s community and fix other issues in a community that is not easily identified.
+The system believes active political participation will strengthen people’s community and fix other issues in a community that are not easily identified.
 By implementing a background check and having a strong security system, the software wants to provide a safe and stress-free environment for users to engage in activities.

 1.3 Requirements Summary

-The DMP app will have sections of the aforementioned essentials such as events, jobs, interest groups, public meetups, life hacks, news, local politics, and a planner.
-Additionally, it would have features such as messaging, notifications, saved posts, FAQ page, help, profile page, settings, policy, and contact us page, etc. The software provides all these amenities and expects users to pay a monthly fee.
+The DMP app will have sections for the aforementioned essentials, such as events, jobs, interest groups, public meetups, life hacks, news, local politics, and a planner.
+It would also have features such as messaging, notifications, saved posts, FAQ page, help, profile page, settings, policy, contact us page, etc.

 The business requirements are: